fsuarez6/fsuarez6.github.io/_posts/2016-05-31-workstation-setup-xenial.md

 </figure>
 {: refdef}

-You may see some messages printed in yellow on your command line but they are just warnings that won't prevent your installation from working.
+You may see some messages printed in yellow on your terminal but they are just warnings that won't prevent your installation from working.